||NEXT - Westward, Ho!|

 The Reverend Henry Griswold Jesup published a family history, Edward Jessup of West Farms, Westchester Co., New York, and His Descendants, in 1887.
 (Two of Jonathan's daughters and one of his sons married Jessups.)
 According to Jesup, Lieutenant Dibble owned land on the west side of Chatham Square in New York City and "held a lease of the premises in the Bowery, known as the 'Bull's Head Tavern.'"

 The Bull's Head was a famous--or infamous--bar.
-Difficult as it is to imagine today, the place was a spot where cowboys driving herds of cattle to market would stop to relax, get some drinks, and party loud and long in the 18th. century.
+Difficult as it is to imagine today, the place was a spot where cowboys driving herds of cattle to market would stop to relax, get some drinks, and party loud and long into the 18th. century night.
 The man who built it, in around 1750, was Richard Varian.
 He may have been a younger brother of the James Varian who married Jonathan's daughter Deborah.

 On June 20, 1762, his son George Dibble married Phebe (also spelled Phoebe) Jessup.